shricco/automotive_acronyms/README.md

-# automotive_acronyms
+# Automotive Acronyms Collection
-latex acronym sammlung
+Acronym collection for latex with abbreveations of the automotive domain.